 The Master of Studies in Law (MSL) program is intended for non-lawyers who understand that today many workplace decisions are also legal decisions.
-It is a terminal degree program that can be completed substantially in person or online.
+It is a degree program that can be completed substantially in person with some online courses available.
 Many students will want to combine their knowledge or expertise in another field with a foundational understanding of law.
-The one-year (full-time) or two-year (part-time) degree is designed for those who do not plan to practice law or take a bar exam, but want to increase their understanding of the law and legal analysis.
+The one-year (full-time) or two-year (part-time) degree is designed for those who want to increase their understanding of the law and legal analysis.

 Admission will be granted to a limited number of students on a competitive application basis.
-No graduate school exam (LSAT, GRE, etc.) is required for admission, although a candidate must hold a bachelor’s degree in a field other than law.
+No graduate school exam (LSAT, GRE, etc.) is required for admission, although a candidate must hold a bachelor’s degree, regardless of its field.
 Additional application requirements include:

 - The MSL application

 - A current résumé/curriculum vitae

-- A statement describing his or her interest in the program and how the degree could benefit his or her career
+- A statement describing their nterest in the program and how the degree could benefit their career

 - Transcripts from all undergraduate and graduate schools attended